AleanaA/aleBot/README.md

 - say - Event
 - announce - Event

-There is an invite command, so if you don't want users to be able to access your bot without permission\n be sure to uncheck public bot on the [page where you created your bot!](https://discordapp.com/developers/applications/me)
+There is an invite command, so if you don't want users to be able to access your bot without permission be sure to uncheck public bot on the [page where you created your bot!](https://discordapp.com/developers/applications/me)

 ### Roles